Machine Learning Study on the Flat-Band States Constructed by Molecular-Orbital Representation with Randomness: Molecular-orbital representation with randomness

 respectively.
-Here we write the orthonormal wave functions of the zero-energy modes as $\varphi_{j,n}^{\rm zero}(\mathbf{r})$ with $n=1,\cdots, L^2$, and of a finite-energy mode as $\varphi_j^{n^\prime}(\mathbf{r})$ with $n^\prime=1,\cdots, 2L^2$.
-As the zero modes are $L^2$-fold degenerate, the probability density in Eq.~(\ref{PD}) is traced over all the degenerated states to be invariant under unitary transformation.
-It is worth noting that one can calculate the probability density by using the inverse matrix of the overlap matrix $\Psi^\dagger \Psi$, instead of diagonalizing $\mathcal{H}$ directly~\cite{Hatsugai2021}.
-We see that the probability density of the flat-band state in Fig.~\ref{fig:kp}(c) has a spiky spatial distribution, which resembles neither the extended nor the localized states.
-For the finite-energy state [Fig.~\ref{fig:kp}(d)], clearly, the localization length of the finite-energy state (for a sufficiently large value of $v$) is shorter than the system size, which coincides with the scaling theory~\cite{Abrahams1979} predicting that generic eigenstates of two dimensional systems are localized due to the randomness.
+Here, we write the orthonormal wave functions of the zero modes as $\varphi_{j,n}^{\rm zero}(\mathbf{r})$ with $n=1,\cdots, L^2$, and those of the finite-energy mode as $\varphi_j^{n^\prime}(\mathbf{r})$ with $n^\prime=1,\cdots, 2L^2$.
+As the zero modes are $L^2$-fold degenerate, the probability density in Eq.~(\ref{PD}) is traced over all the degenerate states to become invariant under unitary transformation.
+Note that one can calculate the probability density by using the inverse matrix of the overlap matrix $\Psi^\dagger \Psi$, instead of by diagonalizing $\mathcal{H}$ directly~\cite{Hatsugai2021}.
+We see that the probability density of the flat-band state in Fig.~\ref{fig:kp}(c) has a spiky spatial distribution, which is clearly distinct from the localized state in Fig.~\ref{fig:kp}(d) (see below).
+Although extended states of random systems also have a spiky spatial distribution [see, e.g., Fig. A.1(a)], they are distinguished from the characteristic distribution of flat-band states by machine learning, as we will show in Sect~\ref{sec:ML}.
+For the finite-energy state [Fig.~\ref{fig:kp}(d)], the localization length of the finite-energy state (for a sufficiently large value of $v$) is clearly smaller than the system size, which coincides with the scaling theory~\cite{Abrahams1979}, indicating that generic eigenstates of 2D systems are localized owing to randomness.

-So far, we have explained the Kagome model.
-Another lattice model, namely the checkerboard model, can be constructed in the same way as the Kagome model.
+Thus far, we have explained the Kagome model.
+Another lattice model, namely, the checkerboard model, can be constructed in the same way as the Kagome model.
 In this lattice, there are two sublattice degrees of freedom, $j=1,2$.
 In this model, we consider the Hamiltonian

 where

 and

 Again, $D_{\ell}$ obeys the Gaussian distribution.
 Then, the model possesses (at least) $2\times L^2-L^2=L^2$ zero modes, as is the case of the Kagome model, since it consists of $2\times L^2$ AOs and $L^2$ MOs.